 The author Anne Rice has been debating the subject of book censorship on Facebook.
 She concluded with the following telling post:

-what.
+write about what.
 Some even advocate the out and out censorship of older works using words we now deem wholly unacceptable.
 Some are critical of novels involving rape.
-Some argue that white novelists have no right to write about people of color; and Christians
+Some argue that white novelists have no right to write about people of color;

 She said Transport for London would be made to draw up tougher guidelines than at present: